forseti-security/forseti-security/README.md

 # Running the tools

-You should now be able to run the following commandline scripts:
+You should now be able to run the following commandline tools.
+To see the flag options for each, use the `--helpshort` or `--helpfull` flags.

  - `forseti_inventory` ([README](google/cloud/security/inventory/README.md))
  - `forseti_scanner` ([README](google/cloud/security/scanner/README.md))